 The experiment was conducted during 2024–25 (fresh crop) and 2025–26 (ratoon crop) at the Research Farm, Department of Horticulture, CCS Haryana Agricultural University, Hisar, and Haryana, India.
 The experimental site is situated at 29°10′ N latitude and 75°46′ E longitude with an altitude of 215.2 m above mean sea level.

 Healthy and uniform bulbs of tuberose cv.
 Prajwal were used as experimental material.
-The experiment was laid out in a Randomized Block Design (Factorial) with three replications.
+The experiment was laid out in a randomized block design (Factorial) with three replications.
 The treatments comprised ten levels of plant growth regulators, viz., T₁-Control (water), T₂-GA₃ 150 ppm, T₃-GA₃ 250 ppm, T₄-GA₃ 350 ppm, T₅-SA 150 ppm, T₆-SA 250 ppm, T₇-SA 350 ppm, T₈-BA 50 ppm, T₉-BA 100 ppm and T₁₀-BA 150 ppm.
 The second factor consisted of three methods of application, bulb dipping for 1 hour in plant growth regulators (M₁), foliar spray foliar spray of plant growth regulators after 60 days of planting (M₂) and bulb dipping for 1 hour + foliar spray of plant growth regulators after 60 days of planting (M₃).

 The experiment consisted of 30 treatment combinations replicated thrice.
 Bulbs were planted at a spacing of 30 × 30 cm in plots measuring 1.5 m × 1.5 m.
 Recommended cultural practices were uniformly adopted throughout the crop period.
-Observations on days to initiation of sprouting, days to complete sprouting, bulb sprouting percentage and plant height were recorded and statistically analysed using analysis of variance appropriate for Factorial Randomized Block Design as suggested by Panse and Sukhatme (1985).
+Observations on days to initiation of sprouting, days to complete sprouting, bulb sprouting percentage and plant height were recorded and statistically analyzed using analysis of variance appropriate for factorial randomized block design as suggested by Panse and Sukhatme (1985).

 Results and Discussion